 An accomplished poet, Luis J. Rodriguez is the author of several collections of poetry, his latest being My Nature is Hunger: New and Selected Poems 1989-2004 (Curbstone Press).
 His poetry has won a Poetry Center Book Award and a PEN/Josephine Miles Literary Award among others.
 His books for children, America Is Her Name and It Doesn't Have To Be This Way: A Barrio Story, published in both English and Spanish, have won several awards including a Patterson Young Adult Book Award and a Parent’s Choice Book Award.
 Rodriguez is also the author of Hearts and Hands: Creating Community in Violent Times and a novel, Music of the Mill.
-He recently co-edited Rushing Waters, Rising Dreams: How the Arts Are Transforming a Community with Denise M. Sandoval, which was named a Bronze Winner by the Independent Publishers of America, and won the 2013 PEN Oakland Josephine Miles Literary Award.
+He is the co-editor of Rushing Waters, Rising Dreams: How the Arts Are Transforming a Community with Denise M. Sandoval, which was named a Bronze Winner by the Independent Publishers of America, and won the 2013 PEN Oakland Josephine Miles Literary Award.

 Luis J. Rodriguez conducts workshops, readings, and talks in prisons, juvenile detention facilities, universities, migrant camps, Native American reservations, conferences, public and private schools, and homeless shelters.
 He addresses the complex but vital issues of race, class, gender, and personal rage through dialogue, story, poetry, and art.